The Ultimate Care Guide for “”Grass Lily”” Growth and Tips

 Humidity Requirements

 Grass Lilies enjoy moderate humidity levels.
 If you live in a dry climate, consider misting the leaves or placing a humidifier nearby.
-They generally do well in average household humidity but thrive in higher humidity.
+They generally do well in average household humidity but thrive in higher humidity conditions.

 Seasonal Care Tips